theeternalsw0rd/digital-signage-osx/README.md

 This application can handle jpeg and png images and any video format supported by Apple's AV Foundation.
 This application does not support subtitles or captions in the videos.

+Images can take a duration if you want different times for different images.

 This project makes use of the following Cocoapods: